bitpay/php-bitpay-client/README.md

    during debugging.
 4. Responses from the BitPay network are JSON.
 You can use the new decodeResponse() function to convert these to an associative array, if needed.
+5. The bpCurrencyList() & bpGetRate() functions can be used to retrieve a list of all supported currencies and particular BTC/currency rates.

 Troubleshooting